 The HRC coat of arms follows traditional heraldric principles and makes use of traditional heraldric colors.
 As a whole, the shield represents Faith, and the individual symbols, functioning together, invoke John 14:6: "Jesus told his disciples, 'I am the way and the truth and the life.
 No one comes to the Father except through me.'"
-Our motto, Fides quaerens intellectum ('Faith seeking understanding'), was one of the favorite sayings of St. Anselm of Canterbury, and reminds us that all quest for the truth is predicated on Faith.
+Our motto, Fides quaerens intellectum ('Faith seeking understanding'), was one of the favorite sayings of St. Anselm of Canterbury, and it reminds us that all quest for the truth is predicated on Faith.

 The radiant sun in the upper section represents the light, shining down upon the open book, which signifies the Honors College student's quest for truth ("veritas") through learning.
 The colors of the book--red and white--point to the Theological Virtue of caritas, or "Charity," which HRC members seek to exemplify at Baylor and within the community at large.
 The upturned chevron reminds us, ultimately, that all learning must be directed toward the Good, and that, as human beings, our ultimate end is, as Thomas Aquinas puts it, "the vision of God in His Essence."